Request Translations

 • We do not have the in-house resources for elaborate formatting or desktop publishing work.

 • 3.
-Any curriculum projects will be billed to the requesting party.
+All curriculum projects will be billed to the requesting party.

-Please note that the Multilingual Communications office funding is reserved for essential parent/student communications only.
+Please note that Multilingual Communications’ funding is reserved for essential communications only.
 All curriculum projects will be billed to the requesting party.

 • 4.
 Copyrighted materials or third-party materials should not be submitted.